Mini Peach Cobblers in jars are the perfect individual size portion dessert made with fresh or frozen peaches and blueberries and are full of flavor.

-I also included blueberries in this dessert because I think they look pretty together and taste good together also.
-I went and picked some peaches this weekend and they were so juicy they almost melted in my mouth.
+I also included blueberries in this dessert because I think they look pretty and taste amazing together.
+The Hubs and I went and picked some peaches this weekend at Oak Glen in Southern California, and they were so juicy they almost melted in my mouth.
 I knew they would be good in this dessert.
-Plus, how can you go wrong with cobbler or crisp is another name you can use.
+Plus, how can you go wrong with cobbler or crisp which is another name you can use.

-- 16 oz of peaches chopped
+- 16 oz peaches chopped

-- 1 – 2 cups of blueberries
+- 1 – 2 cups blueberries

-- 1 TB of lemon juice
+- 1 TB lemon juice

-- 2 ts of Cinnamon
+- 2 ts Cinnamon

-- Whipping Cream or whipped cream
+- Whipping Cream or whipped cream optional for topping

 - Preheat oven to 350 degrees